Joanna Lumley: Gurkha Justice Campaign

-In 2008, Lumley became the public face of the Gurkha Justice Campaign, a campaign to provide all Nepalese origin Gurkha veterans who served in the British Army before 1997 the right to settle in Britain.
+In 2008, Lumley became the public face of the Gurkha Justice Campaign, a campaign to provide all Nepalese origin Gurkha veterans who served in the British Army before 1997 the right to settle in the United Kingdom.
 Those serving following 1997 had already been granted permission, but the British Government had not extended the offer to all of the Gurkhas.
 On 20 November 2008, Lumley led a large all-party group including Gurkhas starting from Parliament Square to 10 Downing Street with a petition signed by 250,000 people.

 On 24 April 2009, she stated that she was "ashamed" of the UK administration's decision to affix five criteria to the Gurkhas' right to settle in the UK.
 With the support of both Opposition parties and Labour rebel MPs on 29 April 2009, a Liberal Democrat motion that all Gurkhas be offered an equal right of residence was passed, allowing Gurkhas who served before 1997 residence in the UK and access to housing, social security and healthcare.
 Following the Government defeat, the Minister for Immigration Phil Woolas stated that a further review would be completed by the middle of July.

 On 5 May 2009, Lumley said that she had received private assurances of support from "a senior member of the Royal Family", and attended a meeting with Prime Minister Gordon Brown at 10 Downing Street the following day.
 Afterwards, she described the meeting as "extremely positive", and praised Mr Brown, saying, "I trust him.
 I rely on him.
 And I know that he has now taken this matter into his own hands and so today is a very good day."